dimitri-nicolo/calico/master/security/configuration/prometheus.md

 #### Additional Alerting Rules

-The Alerting Rules installed by the _CNX_ install manifest is a simple one that fires an alert when the rate of denied packets denied by a policy on a node from a particular Source IP exceeds a certain packets per second threshold.
-The _Prometheus_ query used for this (ignoring the threshold value
+The Alerting Rules installed by the {{site.prodname}} install manifest is a simple one that fires an alert when the rate of denied packets denied by a policy on a node from a particular Source IP exceeds a certain packets per second threshold.
+The Prometheus query used for this (ignoring the threshold value
 20) is:

 ```